ropensci/roweb3/content/blog/2025-03-24-numfocus-unconf/index.md

 This unconference provided a valuable space to discuss pressing issues related to open research, education, software, and science.
 It was inspiring to work alongside peers who are committed to building more inclusive and accessible systems.

-This event also gave the opportunity to meet in person with other members of rOpenSci in Sao Paulo, in the picture below we can see [Francesca Palmeira](/francesca-belem-lopes-palmeira/) (rOpenSci Champions), [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) (rOpenSci Champions), [Beatriz Milz](/author/beatriz-milz/) (rOpenSci Editor and Mentor), [Haydee Svab](/author/haydee-svab/) (rOpenSci Champions) and Yanina Bellini Saibene (rOpenSci Community Manager).
+This event also gave the opportunity to meet in person with other members of the rOpenSci community in Sao Paulo, in the picture below we can see [Francesca Palmeira](/francesca-belem-lopes-palmeira/) (rOpenSci Champions), [Andrea Gomez Vargas](/author/andrea-gomez-vargas/) (rOpenSci Champions), [Beatriz Milz](/author/beatriz-milz/) (rOpenSci Editor and Mentor), [Haydee Svab](/author/haydee-svab/) (rOpenSci Champions) and Yanina Bellini Saibene (rOpenSci Community Manager).

 {{< figure src = "rOpenSciBrazil.jpeg" alt = "Francesca, Andrea, Beatriz, Heydee and Yani stand up and smiling for the picture" >}}